To Live (novel): Other characters

 A young boy Fugui meets on the battlefield.
 Fugui and Chunsheng has good friendship with each other.
-He later becomes the county Magistrate.
+He later becomes the County Magistrate.
 In order to save his wife, who is the principal of Youqing, students are forced to donate their blood.
 Youqing dies because of being taken too much blood.
 He tries so hard to achieve Fugui and Fengxia's forgiveness.
-In the later story, Chunsheng is labeled as anti-government.
-He then commits suicide during the Cultural Revolution.
+Later, during the Cultural Revolution, Chunsheng is labeled "anti-government" and he commits suicide.